AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

 \textsc{\textbf{Seek AI:}} Participants wanted AI to reduce grunt C3 work (toil), provided it was reliable, deterministic, and context-aware.

-\looseness=-1 For \textit{``run-the-systems''}, they sought an \textbf{assistant for well-scoped, effort-heavy tasks} (e.g., setup, maintenance, monitoring) that were low in creative value.
-Current tools were seen as limited: setups remain manual, pipelines fragile, alerts noisy, and documentation stale.
-Participants desired AI to provision environments and configurations, automate upgrades and migrations, maintain system health, and update documentation from code or design changes.
-CI/CD was a recurring pain point, with calls for AI to generate and repair pipelines, enforce quality checks, and run unattended deployments.
-As P261 put it: \pQuote{AI should help in maintenance of services, making sure that the lights are kept on when the developers move on to new features.
+For \textit{``run-the-systems''}, they sought an \textbf{assistant for well-scoped, effort-heavy tasks} (e.g., setup, maintenance, monitoring); those low in creative value.
+They also wanted AI to provision environments, automate upgrades/migrations, maintain system health, and update documentation.
+CI/CD was a recurring pain point: \pQuote{AI should help in maintenance of services, making sure that the lights are kept on when the developers move on to new features.
 Keep systems healthy; where safe, triage and remediate known issues}{P261}.
-They also emphasized \textbf{cross-context awareness}—linking telemetry and artifacts to infer, triage, and predict failures: \pQuote{constantly analyze logs, metrics, and system behavior to identify deviations, triage root causes, and predict potential failures before they impact operations or users}{PID309}.
+Participants emphasized \textbf{cross-context awareness}---linking telemetry and artifacts to infer, triage, and predict failures: \pQuote{constantly analyze logs, metrics, and system behavior to identify deviations, triage causes, and predict potential failures before they impact operations or users}{PID309}.
 For large-scale refactoring (situated in the \textbf{Improve} zone), participants wanted architecture-aware changes applied safely across the codebase.
+For \textit{``relational work''}, AI was mostly used to \textbf{handle logistics}: drafting updates, summarizing meetings, pulling context, scheduling follow-ups—and for PM support (context-aware plans, dependency tracking), while strategy remained human-led.